RanitManik/HTML-CSS-Docs/Writerside/topics/page-28.md

    ```

 5. **sticky:**
-    - The element is treated as relative positioned until it crosses a specified point during scrolling, then it is treated as fixed positioned.
+    - The element is treated as relative positioned until it crosses a specified point during scrolling, then it is
+      treated as fixed positioned.

    ```css
    position: sticky;
    ```

-## Additional Properties:
+## Additional Properties

 - **top, right, bottom, left:**
-    - Used with `position: relative`, `position: absolute`, or `position: fixed` to determine the final position of the element.
+    - Used with `position: relative`, `position: absolute`, or `position: fixed` to determine the final position of the
+      element.

   ```css
   top: 20px;